26th European Conference on Pattern Languages of Programs (EuroPLoP 2023) - Call for Papers and Focus Group Proposals

 Participants keep up-to-date with contemporary movements in software engineering and related topics, with in-depth discussions during EuroPLoP’ s Writers’ Workshops.

+Accepted papers will be published in the ACM ICPS.
 Further elaborated accepted papers qualify for submission to the Springer journal LNCS Transactions on Pattern Languages of Programming (TPLoP).

 Call for Pattern Papers and Focus Group Proposals